-There are more than 5,000 churches involved in our Send Network strategy as active partners connected with a ministry location or church planter.
-In 2016 (the most recent year for which data is available), Southern Baptists planted 732 new churches and 232 new churches affiliated with the SBC.
+There are more than 5,400 churches involved in our Send Network strategy as prayer partners or as active participants connected with a ministry location or church planter.
+In 2018, Southern Baptists planted 624 new churches and 254 new churches affiliated for a total of 878 churches in the SBC.

-The NAMB Church Planting Pipeline is designed to help Southern Baptists discover, develop and deploy the next generation of church planting missionaries.
+The NAMB Multiplication Pipeline is designed to help Southern Baptists discover, develop and deploy the next generation of church planting missionaries.

 NAMB continues to work with conventions, associations and churches to deploy church planters, including streamlining the assessment process to get planters on the field quickly without sacrificing the quality of their training.
-Through NAMB's SendMe process, churches, associations and state conventions are able to easily provide a missionary request and NAMB works to match prospective candidates with the request.
+Through NAMB's Go process, churches, associations and state conventions are able to easily provide a missionary request and NAMB works to match prospective candidates with the request.

-During 2017, NAMB provided multiple church revitalization gatherings and labs.
-In 2018, we will continue to partner with state conventions and offer several more of these events.
+During 2018, NAMB provided multiple church revitalization and Replant gatherings and labs.
+In 2019, we will continue to partner with state conventions and offer several more of these events.